ubc-lib-geo/Data-Normalization-Classification/Content/Comparison.md

  </iframe>
 </div>

-# What to do we need to account for?

-### A) Record Length
+# Poll Questions:

+### 6) What factors do we need to look at to compare rates of police killings between Canada and the United States? (select all that apply)
+    A) The population of both countries
-The time periods of these datasets are different
+    B) The record lengths of both datasets
-  * We could only look at the time period when they overlap but, but this would require us to ignore some of the data.
-  * Alternatively, we can calculate the average number of killings per year.
-  * The data are not from the same periods, but they will be on the same time scale, and they will be as inclusive as possible

-### B) Population
-  * The Canada has about 35 million residents.
-  * The United States has about 327 million.

-### C) Scale
-Dividing by the population would give us the average number of police killings per person per year.
-This will be a very small decimal.
-Integers (round numbers) are easier to interpret.
-We can divide by the population in millions instead.
+    C) The different socio-economic circumstances of each country
+    D) The different rates of gun ownership in each country

 # Police Killing Rates
-* By normalizing, we can more directly compare the patterns between geographic regions with different characteristics (Population) and datasets of different lenghts
+By normalizing, we can more directly compare the patterns between geographic regions with different characteristics (Population) and datasets of different lenghts.
+Police in the United states are, on the whole, more likely to kill someone than Canadian Police.
+However, this doesn't tell the full story.
+Systemic Racism is pervasive on both sides of the border, and there are sever racial dispariteis in both countries.

-<a href="NormalizedComparison.png" target="_blank">View Image in New Tab</a>

 <div style="overflow: hidden;
   padding-top: 56.25%;